subygan/subygan.github.io/blog/content/ideas/ideas.md

 - Like, you can just outsource a trip or an experience to be custom built for you.
 All logistics problems will be solved by the concierge on behalf of you.
 This could be stuff like, finding the best way to organize a party.
 Either by getting quotes/ideas from multiple agents and compiling them or completing an end-to-end solution for a marriage or company party.
 Just state the problem, explain the ideal solution.
 Somebody will get it done for you.
 - Friendly running community.
 The application will help people keep tabs of each others running and their health.
 People can even run together, even when apart. schedule events and so on...
 The key to this business though is, building a community of people who are passionate about running.
 - Privacy based solutions

+## micro ideas 2022-11-23

+- chat widget for websites connected with slack
+- Github bot to figure out dead links in a repo
+- Github CI failure notifications for PRs I raised, in a private message in slack
+- wedding photo album for easy sharing.
+  - Would be useful with posterity and sharability
+- View someone's twitter profile in reverse order, i.e. oldest tweet first.
+  - Not a lot of tools exist right now
+- Hovering widget app with timer + schedule in mac
+- **focusmate for exam preparing**
+  - There could be seperate cohorts who are trying to prepare for separate exams.
+  - This is better than focusmate, because those who match would have a shared context
+- Update extension
+- Extension to convert any audio/video to text.
+- Using the same idea as the clock in email thing.
+But, it can be used to serve advertisements in news letters